eliz79/Recruitment-and-Selection/README.rst

 Sorting the final list:
 ```````````````````````
 Given that the candidates are selected for final stage,

-when I  would click the sort button,
+When I  would click the sort button,

-then they will be  sorted into the final list with their exam scores.
+Then they will be  sorted into the final list with their exam scores.